 RELATED: Easter Egg Hunts Ideas

-Kids love looking for shells and rocks.
-So make time for collecting some the next time you make a visit to the beach.
+Kids love looking for shells, so make time for collecting some the next time you make a visit to the beach.

-Make it learning experience with this handy book: Florida’s Seashells: A Beachcomber’s Guide.
+Make it a learning experience with this handy book: Florida’s Seashells: A Beachcomber’s Guide.